nrb/resume/resume.rst

     * Implemented retargeting pixel system to help serve unique ads to site visitors
     * Added methods for advertisement traffickers to manage Google Doubleclick for Publishers ads from within our custom CMS.
     * Wrote custom tools for managing our development environment
-    * Collaborated with quality assurance team and business stake holders to meet software requirements.
     * Documented existing Google ads integration library

 :2012-2013: Web Developer, `Six Feet Up, Inc.`_.
 Implementing and maintaining client Plone and Pyramid web sites and apps.